netdata/netdata/docs/get/README.md

 Even more options available in our [packaging documentation](/packaging/installer/README.md#alternative-methods).

-## Claim your node on Netdata Cloud
+## Claim your node to Netdata Cloud

 You need to [claim](/claim/README.md) your nodes to see them in Netdata Cloud.
 Claiming establishes a secure TLS connection to Netdata Cloud using the [Agent-Cloud link](/aclk/README.md), and proves you have write and administrative